openstack/swift/doc/source/overview_ring.rst

 power was used, so the idea was discarded.

-A completely non-partitioned ring was also tried but discarded as the partitioning helps many other parts of the system, especially replication.
+A completely non-partitioned ring was also tried but discarded as the partitioning helps many other components of the system, especially replication.
 Replication can be attempted and retried in a partition batch with the other replicas rather than each data item independently attempted and retried.
 Hashes of directory structures can be calculated and compared with other replicas to reduce directory walking and network traffic.

-Partitioning and independently assigning partition replicas also allowed for the best balanced cluster.
-The best of the other strategies tended to give +-10% variance on device balance with devices of equal weight and +-15% with devices of varying weights.
-The current strategy allows us to get +-3% and +-8% respectively.
+Partitioning and independently assigning partition replicas also allowed for the best-balanced cluster.
+The best of the other strategies tended to give ±10% variance on device balance with devices of equal weight and ±15% with devices of varying weights.
+The current strategy allows us to get ±3% and ±8% respectively.

 Various hashing algorithms were tried.
 SHA offers better security, but the ring